 Note: If only the federal or state return is rejected, you can submit only the return that was rejected.
 If your state requires you to file piggyback, you will need to resubmit both returns after you have made corrections.

 The most common error is entering the AGI for the CURRENT YEAR instead of the PRIOR YEAR.
-The AGI used for the self-select PIN is the original amount from LAST YEAR's 1040.
+The AGI entered in the filing step should be the original amount from LAST YEAR's 1040.
 If you filed a joint return last year, the Adjusted Gross Income entry for both spouses would be the same amount, but must be entered separately for each spouse.

 The Adjusted Gross Income is shown on line 38 (Form 1040) of last year's tax return.
 If you filed Form 1040A or 1040EZ, line 21 (Form 1040A) or line 4 (Form 1040EZ) contains the amount to enter.
 The IRS doesn't acknowledge cents, so round the amount to the nearest dollar.

 If you have never filed before, or if you filed last year using an ITIN and you have a Social Security Number this year, select I am a first-time filer or I did NOT file a 2014 tax return on the prior year information screen.

 If you do not have access to last year's information, you can obtain an Electronic Filing PIN from the IRS by going to the IRS Website, or you can verify your AGI by calling the IRS at 1-800-829-1040.
 Make sure to ask for your original AGI.